eunhyekim-grace/RIS_PROJECT/README.md

 ```
 * create txt file

-Create train.txt file and test.txt file by saving name of each data with the corresponding directory by separating custom data in 9:1 ratio
+Create train.txt file and test.txt file by saving name of each data with the corresponding directory by separating custom data in 9:1 ratio.
 * modify cfg file

 cfg file decides the model architecture and hyper-parameter of the model